vedanshvijay/SmartNewsHub/README.md

-# SmartNewsHub
+# PlanetPulse

-A Flask-based news aggregation platform that provides intelligent news recommendations.
+A modern news aggregation platform that brings you the latest news from around the world.

+## Features

+- Real-time news updates
+- Multiple news categories
+- Customizable news feed
+- Responsive design
+- User-friendly interface

+## Installation

+1. Clone the repository
+2. Install dependencies
+3. Run the application

+## License

+MIT License

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## Setup